-So what does this mean for you?
-Essentially there are ten minimum workplace entitlements in the NES, with which you must abide for all of your employees.
+So, what does this mean for you?
+Essentially there are ten minimum workplace entitlements in the NES, with which you must abide for all your employees.

-I. A maximum standard working week of thirty-eight hours for full-time employees, plus 'reasonable' additional hours.
+1. A maximum standard working week of thirty-eight hours for fulltime employees, plus 'reasonable' additional hours.